fatiharapoglu/blog-frontend/README.md

 todo:
 add snackbar
-suspense and loading
-long posts shorten with 3 dots add author and date in model and so remove public folder and serverjs in the api if not used until end fix this, does not clear the input after sending, and limit rate of sending messages
+suspense and loading for every fetch there is, and cms long posts shorten with 3 dots add author and date in model and so fix this, does not clear the input after sending, and limit rate of sending messages